Knight engine

 The Knight engine is an internal combustion engine, designed by American Charles Yale Knight (1868-1940), that uses sleeve valves instead of the more common poppet valve construction.

-These engines were manufactured in the large quantities in USA, Knight's design was made a commercial success by development in England, while the French developed the Knight engine more intensively than any other nation.
+These engines were manufactured in large quantities in the USA; Knight's design was made a commercial success by development in England, while the French developed the Knight engine more intensively than any other nation.
 Ultimately Knight patents were issued in at least eight countries and were actually built by about thirty firms.

 History

 At first Knight tried making the entire engine cylinder reciprocate to open and close the exhaust and inlet ports.
 Though he patented this arrangement, he soon abandoned it in favor of a double sliding sleeve principle.
 Backed by Chicago entrepreneur L.B.
 Kilbourne, an experimental engine was built in Oak Park, Illinois in 1903.
 Research and development continued until 1905, when a prototype passed stringent tests in Elyria, Ohio.
 Having developed a practicable engine (at a cost of around $150,000), Knight and Kilbourne showed a complete "Silent Knight" touring car at the 1906 Chicago Auto Show.
 Fitted with a 4-cylinder, 40 hp engine, the car was priced at $3,500.